A Happy Workplace is A Productive Workplace – How to Build One

 Five Keys to a Happy Workplace

 There are many approaches to the concept of happiness at work, but all of them revolve around the same pillars.
-American psychologist Martin Seligman designed the PERMA Model, which represents five core elements of happiness and well-being.
+American psychologist Martin Seligman designed the PERMA Model, which represents five core elements of happiness and well-being to help enterprises build a happy and productive global team.
 PERMA stands for Positive Emotion, Engagement, Relationships, Meaning, and Accomplishments.
 Danish company Woohoo Inc., an international expert on happiness at work, says that results and relationships are the most important factors in keeping people happy at work.
 Are you happy?
 If not, you can be…with a bit of work, says Sonja Lyubomirsky , professor of psychology at the University of California, who spent her research career studying human happiness.

 #1 Give recognition: